-The texture is one of the elements of art that can add visual interest and depth to a painting.
+Texture is one of the elements of art that can add visual interest and depth to a painting.
 It can be created with brushstrokes, palette knives, or other mark-making tools.

 Some textures are smooth, while others are rough.
 Texture can also be created by adding different kinds of materials to the surface of the painting, such as sand, gravel, or bits of fabric.

-The different elements of arts are:
+The different elements of art are: